isp-insoft-gmbh/MeMate/README.md

 ## Credits

-Application icon by [Icojam](https://http://www.icojam.com/). //BombIcon
+Application icon by [Stefania Servidio](https://www.graficheria.it/), with some modifications